CYRIAQU3/Mini-REST/README.md

 ### Limit

-  By default, the limit is set to 10, but you can specify a custom value upper or lower
+  By default, the limit is set to 10, but you can specify a custom value

   Retreive **the two first** users who are in the group 1
   ```sh